infinition/Bjorn/DEVELOPMENT.md

 - Parent-child relationships.
 - Action status definitions.

-## E-Paper Display Support
+## 📟 E-Paper Display Support

-Currently hardcoded for the 2.13-inch V2 & V4 e-Paper HAT.
+Currently, hardcoded for the 2.13-inch V2 & V4 e-Paper HAT.
 My program automatically detect the screen model and adapt the python expressions into my code.

 For other versions:
-- As i dont have the v1 and v3 to validate my algorithm, i just hope it will work properly.
+- As I don't have the v1 and v3 to validate my algorithm, I just hope it will work properly.

-### Ghosting removed ! 🍾
+### 🍾 Ghosting Removed!
 In my journey to make Bjorn work with the different screen versions, I struggled, hacking several parameters and found out that it was possible to remove the ghosting of screens!
 I let you see this, I think this method will be very useful for all other projects with the e-paper screen!

-## Development Guidelines
+## ✍️ Development Guidelines

-### Adding New Actions
+### ➕ Adding New Actions

 1. Create a new action file in `actions/`.
 2. Implement required methods: